lean-delivery/ansible-role-gitlab-runner/README.md

 - defaults
   - `gitlab_runner_skip_registration`
   Skip gitlab-runner registration after installation.
-Default value is `False`
+Default value is `false`
   - `gitlab_host`
   Docker gitlab server.
 Default value is `git.epam.com`
   - `gitlab_runner_tags`
   The tags associated with the Runner.
 Should be comma delimited.
 Default value is `delegated`
   - `gitlab_runner_untagged_builds_run`
   Config that prevents it from picking untagged jobs.
-Default value is `False`
+Default value is `false`
   - `gitlab_runner_lock_to_project`
   Config that lock the Runner to current project.
-Default value is `False`
+Default value is `false`
   - `gitlab_runner_executor`
   Runner executor.
 Default value is `shell`
   - `gitlab_runner_extra_options`